khanhlee/khanhlee.github.io/_pages/about.md

 # About Me
 * I am currently an Assistant Professor with the Professional Master Program in Artificial Intelligence in Medicine, College of Medicine, [Taipei Medical University (TMU)](https://aiim.tmu.edu.tw), Taiwan.
 I am also a member of TMU Research Center for Artificial Intelligence in Medicine which focuses on solving different biomedical problems using Artificial Intelligence (AI).
-* Prior to joining TMU, I was a Research Fellow at the School of Humanities, [Nanyang Technological University (NTU)](http://www.ntu.edu.sg), Singapore.
+* Prior to joining TMU, I was a Research Fellow at the Medical Humanities Research Cluster, School of Humanities, [Nanyang Technological University (NTU)](http://www.ntu.edu.sg), Singapore.
 I received my MS and PhD degree in the Department of Computer Science and Engineering, Graduate Program in Biomedical Informatics, [Yuan Ze University (YZU)](https://www.yzu.edu.tw/index_en.html), Taiwan.
 * My research interests are Artificial Intelligence, Machine Learning, Bioinformatics, Computational Biology, Radiogenomics, and Healthcare Informatics.
 * Wellcome to my page, have a nice day!